lukaniko/lnkitt/README.md

 What do you need:<br>

 1 - A nodeMCU ESP8266 or ESP12E<br>
+2 - A breadboard or PCB<br>
-2 - 8 Led<br>
+3 - 8 Led<br>
-3 - A 1000 Ohm resistor<br>
+4 - A 1000 Ohm resistor<br>
-4 - Arduino IDE program with ESP8266 libraryes<br>
+5 - Arduino IDE program with ESP8266 libraryes<br>
-5 - USB cable<br>
+6 - USB cable<br>

 How to proceed:<br>

-1 - Preapare the nodeMCU on a breadboard or similar and made the circuit. (see the circuit section)<br>
+1 - Preapare the nodeMCU on a breadboard or PCB and made the circuit. (see the circuit section)<br>
 2 - Install the Arduino IDE, download here : https://www.arduino.cc/en/Main/Software <br>
 3 - Follow the tutorial to install the ESP8266 libraryes : https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/<br>
 4 - Connect the nodeMCU to the pc with the USB cable <br>